farmOS/farmOS/docs/development/api.md

 the server that corresponds to the client that will be making the requests.
 This is necessary so that tokens can be revoked from specific clients.

+The core `farm_api` module provides a default client called `farm`, which supports the **Password Credentials** and **Refresh Token** grants (more info in "Authorization Flows" below).
+If you are writing a custom script that communicates with farmOS via the API, this is the recommended approach for authenticating with username and password.

-The core `farm_api` module comes with a `farm_api_development` module that can be enabled for testing different OAuth authorization flows.
+The core `farm_api` module also comes with a `farm_api_development` module that can be enabled for testing different OAuth authorization flows.
 For the purposes of documentation, this client is used in below examples.
 This module defines an OAuth client with the following parameters: